 Supervision and Termly Reporting

-This section includes important and essential information for completing your graduate supervision reports via the Graduate Supervision System (GSS), a Project Initation Plan for you to use to ensure you have a clear plan for your project, and also provides information on yours and your supervisor's responsibilities.
+This section includes important and essential information for completing your graduate supervision reports via the Graduate Reporting System (GSR), a Project Initation Plan for you to use to ensure you have a clear plan for your project, and also provides information on yours and your supervisor's responsibilities.

 Project Initiation Plan